 Each one of us responds in our own special way with an instinct that drives us full forward into action, or certainly, a specific type of response.
 Sometimes we’re able to “talk” ourselves out of an ugly situation, and that’s okay as long as we’re not burying it before dealing with it.
 But most of the time, unless you are well-practiced and have learned not to react negatively to situations, your thoughts will impact the course of action you eventually take to handle the situation.

 Getting Help When Your Thoughts and Emotions Feel Out of Control

-When you find yourself in that delicate situation where it feels like you’re not able to handle a thought pattern or emotion, the first thing you should do if you’re feeling suicidal, is call 911.
+When you find yourself in that delicate situation where it feels like you’re not able to handle a thought pattern or emotion, there is help available.
+If you’re feeling suicidal, ther first thing you should do is call 911.
 For less serious states of mind, help is available through online personal consultants, like myself, who can help by listening and suggesting more positive ways to direct your thoughts and emotions, so contact me today.
 I look forward to hearing from you.

 Kendall Van Blarcom is a senior helping seniors.
 Contact Van Blarcom Consulting today for help with your personal problems.
 Or, reach out to provide support for an older adult in your life.